sambit77/Number-Plate-Scanner/README.md

 Wait for gradle build to finish it depends on your internet speed |
 When gradle build is finished you can either run the app via emulator / physical device through usb cable |
 or can generate apk under "build" and install that apk file in android device/emulator |

+     The apk file can be directly obtained from this directory Number-Plate-Scanner/app/build/outputs/apk/debug/